 Topically applied alclometasone dipropionate ointment can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

 Alclometasone dipropionate ointment may be used in pediatric patients 1 year of age or older.
 Safety and effectiveness of alclometasone dipropionate ointment in pediatric patients for more than 3 weeks of use have not been established.
 Use in pediatric patients under 1 year of age is not recommended.

-PACKAGE LABEL – PRINCIPAL DISPLAY PANEL – 15 G LABEL
+PRINCIPAL DISPLAY PANEL - 15 g Tube Carton

-FOR DERMATOLOGIC USE ONLY
+FOR DERMATOLOGIC USE ONLY.

-NOT FOR OPHTHALMIC USE
+NOT FOR OPHTHALMIC USE.

-of reach of children.
+Keep this and all medications out of the reach of children.

 alclometasone dipropionate ointment